lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 We first need to get the number of supported layers, by invoking the `vkEnumerateInstanceLayerProperties` function.
 This function receives two parameters:

 - The number of layers.
-- A pointer to a buffer that will hold all the layers properties.
+- A pointer to a buffer that will hold all the layers' properties.

 This function can be used to get the total number of supported layers, and to get their properties.
 We need first to get the number, so the first parameter is an array to get the number of layers, and the second parameter is `null`.
-In order to get the properties we will need to perform a second call to the same function, once we get the total size.
+In order to get the properties, we will need to perform a second call to the same function, once we get the total size.
 The next fragment shows how we do retrieve these properties to get their name and store them in a `Set`.

 ```java
 public class Instance {